 - Beauty and the Beast Gaston and LeFou spin-off – TBC

-- Obi-Wan Kenobi series – TBC
+- Obi-Wan Kenobi – TBC

 - Star Wars TV series created by Leslye Headland – TBC